 Here are seven common mistakes that first-time RV buyers often make.
 By avoiding these missteps, you can have an enjoyable buying experience and ultimately get paired with an RV that you can enjoy for many years to come.

-It is every RV buyer’s worst nightmare: going on your first camping trip and realizing that you didn’t buy the right rig.
+Owning an RV for the first time, going on your first camping trip, and then realizing that you didn’t buy the right RV for your specific needs

 Maybe it is too big, or too small.
 Perhaps there isn’t enough storage space, or it’s too tall to get into your favorite campground.